-Okay but really, I have to write a poem every day?
+I really have to write a poem every day?

 Why are you doing this?

-The purpose of this challenge is to stretch yourself as an artist and, ultimately, to surprise yourself.
-When you have to write every day, you can’t plan it or obsesses over it, you just have to get the words on the page.
+The purpose of this challenge is to grow as a artist and, ultimately, to surprise yourself.
+When you have to write something and share it every day, you can’t plan it or obsesses over it.
+You just have to get the words on the page.
 It's remarkable what can come from that.

 Why are you really doing this?